marigold-dev/tezos-nodes-setup/README.md

 # tezos-nodes-setup
-Scripts and resources to deploy Tezos nodes, and bakers on testnets.
+Scripts and resources to deploy Tezos nodes, and testnets bakers.